A Hierarchical Sharded Blockchain Balancing Performance and Availability: Background and Related Work

 Sharding is regarded as a promising solution to enhance blockchain scalability.
-For instance, one approach to sharding divides the entire blockchain network into multiple subnetworks, with each subnetwork managing only a portion of the complete blockchain ledger, referred to as a “shard.”
-This division distributes the workload across multiple subnetworks, ultimately reducing consensus, network communication, and storage overhead in each smaller network with fewer members.
+For instance, one approach to sharding divides the entire blockchain network into multiple subnetworks, with each subnetwork managing only a portion of the complete blockchain ledger, referred to as a \emph{shard} This division distributes the workload across multiple subnetworks, ultimately reducing consensus, network communication, and storage overhead in each smaller network with fewer members.

-However, introducing sharding could reduce the availability of each shard, as each shard is managed by a smaller number of members.
+However, introducing sharding could reduce the availability of blockchain data, as each sharded data is managed by a smaller number of members.
 The failure of a single shard group could lead to the complete unavailability of that shard, causing severe damage to the system.
 For instance, this could pose a critical issue for applications dealing with business-critical data, such as finance, in consortium blockchains.
 Consequently, blindly pursuing high scalability through performance sharding may not be a viable option for real-world applications handling highly security-sensitive data (e.g., supply chains on consortium blockchains).

+To support our motivation of the necessity of considering availability, we present the following formulation and analyze how sharding affects system availability.
+Given $N$ servers, $S$ shards, and annual per-server availability be $p_{a}$, the availability of the entire blockchain dataset be $A_{data}$ is defined as $(A_{shard})^{S}$, where the single shard availability $A_{shard}$ is defined as $A_{\text{shard}} = \sum_{k = 2f+1}^{3f+1}\binom{3f+1}{k}(P_a)^k \, (1-P_a)^{(3f+1)-k}$, which means it follows a binomial distribution, representing the probability that at least $2f_{s}+1$ out of $3f_{s}+1$ servers are available.
+We set $p_{a}=0.995$ (based on AWS EC2 instances-level's supported monthly availability \cite{AWS_SLA}), $N=200$, and varied $S$ from the non-sharded case ($S=1$) up to $S=17$.
+The resulting $A_{data}$ and $A_{shard}$ are shown in Fig. \ref{pylochain_fig:availability_vs_number_of_shards}.
+The results demonstrate that while $A_{shard}$ remains almost constant, $A_{data}$ decreases sharply as the number of shards increases, due to the multiplicative effect of the shard availability.
+For example, when $S=1$ (no sharding), the expected yearly downtime is approximately 1.3 hours, whereas with $S=17$ shards, it increases to 22.1 hours.